Strategic Petroleum Reserve (United States): Background

-Repletion and suspension
+Domestic actions

 On November 13, 2001, shortly after the September 11 terrorist attacks, President George W. Bush announced that the SPR would be filled, saying, "The Strategic Petroleum Reserve is an important element of our Nation's energy security.
 To maximize long-term protection against oil supply disruptions, I am directing the Secretary of Energy to fill the SPR up to its 700 Moilbbl capacity."
 The highest prior level was reached in 1994 with 592 Moilbbl.
 At the time of President Bush's directive, the SPR contained about 545 Moilbbl.
 Since the directive in 2001, the capacity of the SPR has increased by 27 Moilbbl due to natural enlargement of the salt caverns in which the reserves are stored.
 The Energy Policy Act of 2005 has since directed the Secretary of Energy to fill the SPR to the full 1 Goilbbl authorized capacity, a process which will require a physical expansion of the Reserve's facilities.

 On August 17, 2005, the SPR reached its goal of 700 Moilbbl.
 Approximately 60% of the crude oil in the reserve is the less desirable sour (high sulfur content) variety.
 The oil delivered to the reserve is "royalty-in-kind" oil—royalties owed to the U.S. government by operators who acquire leases on the federally owned Outer Continental Shelf in the Gulf of Mexico.
 These royalties were previously collected as cash, but in 1998 the government began testing the effectiveness of collecting royalties "in kind"—or in other words, acquiring the crude oil itself.
 This mechanism was adopted when refilling the SPR began, and once filling is completed, revenues from the sale of future royalties will be paid into the federal treasury.

 On April 25, 2006, President Bush announced a temporary halt to petroleum deposits to the SPR as part of a four-point program to alleviate high fuel prices.

 On January 23, 2007, President Bush suggested in his State of the Union speech that Congress should approve expansion of the current reserve capacity to twice its current level.

 On May 16, 2008, the U.S. Department of Energy (DOE) said it would halt all deliveries to the Strategic Petroleum Reserve sometime in July.
 This announcement came days after Congress voted to direct the Bush administration to do the same.